workwithjm/morgby/README.md

 ### 1. Initial Access
 On the device you intend to use as a camera, open the browser and go to:

-On the device you intend to use as a camera, go to:

 🔗 [**https://morgby.pages.dev/**](https://morgby.pages.dev/)

 ### 2. Setting Up Your Telegram Bot